How Is AI Changing CRM?

 By analyzing a variety of activities, AI can gauge the “team mood” and use it as a factor for decision-making.
 Sentiment Detection, a unique component of Cien’s AI engine, can analyze communications to determine the state of mind of individual reps and the sales team as a unit, adding a new dimension to the sales managers’ snapshot of the sales pipeline.

-Ultimately, artificial intelligence in CRM can help any sales organization improve productivity.
-A one or two percent boost can translate to enormous gains in sales with little capital outlay by reducing customer acquisition costs, raising engagement rates and booting sales productivity.
+Ultimately, artificial intelligence in CRM can help any sales organization improve performance.
+A one or two percent boost can translate to enormous gains in sales with little capital outlay by reducing customer acquisition costs, raising engagement rates and booting performance rates.
 This means, fewer sales reps will be needed for the same pipeline coverage.

 To learn more about the impact of Artificial Intelligence in sales, download Cien’s Global Study on the Future of Sales.